Devjyupeter/Interactive-Hardware/README.md

 ## Uploading Sketch
 To assemble this system gather the materials mentioned in Requirements and Materials.

-### Follow these steps to upload the code to Arduino Mega 2560:
+### Follow these steps to upload the code to Arduino UNO:
+1. Open Arduino IDE
+2.